DariusTorabian/lyrics-classifier/README.md

 conda create --name <NameOfEnvironment> --file requirements.txt
 ```

-3. Run [lyrics_scraper.py](https://github.com/dariustorabian/lyrics-classifier/blob/master/src/lyrics_scraper.py) in the command line and with an artistpage URL from lyrics.com and an filename as arguments.
+3. Run [lyrics_scraper.py](https://github.com/dariustorabian/lyrics-classifier/blob/master/src/lyrics_scraper.py) in the command line and with an artistpage URL from lyrics.com and a filename as arguments.
 For help, run `python lyrics_scraper.py -h`.
 The lyrics of this artist will then be scraped and saved under `/data/FILENAME.json`.
 Duplicates will be skipped automatically.
 Repeat this step for as many artists as you'd like to use.

 ![Lyrics Scraper](/images/lyrics_scraper.gif)